 Monty laid down his fork.
 Jane swallowed two more bites and a gulp of tea.
 Aimee was the last of the three to lift her head, but they managed it with close timing.
 They shifted eyes, and searched for banter.

-That “to you”—never mind obligations—had come across loaded, and Hogben’s eyes popped somewhat.
+That “to you”—never mind obligations—had come across loaded, and Hogben’s eyes popped anew.

-This proposition, agreed to or no, didn’t guarantee meeting Mossbunker was on the program.
+Agreed to or no, this query didn’t guarantee meeting Mossbunker was on the program.

 “Certainly, pleased,” Hogben hedged.
 “Honored.”